silnrsi/font-akatab/documentation/source/productsite/features.md

 ## Using language system tags

-Accessing language-specific features is done by using the language tags built into the font.
+Accessing language-specific font features is done by using the *language tags* built into the font (the tag is the unique three-letter code shown below after the language name).
 For web pages, see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).
-In the following example, *class='akatab-R' lang='taq'* , the Akatab font is selected (as you have defined it) and the Tamasheq language is selected.
+In the following example, *class='akatab-R' lang='taq'*, the Akatab font is selected (as you have defined it in the CSS) and the Tamasheq language is selected.
 Any alternate features defined for Tamasheq are displayed.

-Unfortunately, the UI needed to access the language-specific behavior is not yet present in many applications. </p>
+Unfortunately, the user interface (UI) needed to access the language-specific behavior is not yet present in many applications. </p>

 ### Language list